Cardi B rejects plea deal in strip club assault

 Breaking News Emails

-Rapper Cardi B rejected a plea deal Friday offering her reduced charges and no jail time for her involvement in a strip club brawl last summer.
+Rapper Cardi B rejected a plea deal Friday that offered her reduced charges and no jail time for her alleged involvement in a strip club brawl last summer.

 In October, she was charged with two misdemeanor counts of reckless endangerment and one misdemeanor count of assault in connection with the attack on two bartenders at Angels Strip Club in Flushing, New York.